cojoigo/Capstone/nosferatu/README.md

 \***Note**\* This command will prompt you a number of times throughout the process, and will have the side effect of creating a new **capstone** `sudo` user

 ----
-At this point, you should be able to start the webapp by running
+At this point, you should be able to start the webapp by running (though it *should* already be running)

-    sudo supervisorctl restart nosferatu:redis_server
-    sudo supervisorctl restart nosferatu:redis_worker
+    sudo supervisorctl restart nosferatu:celery
     sudo supervisorctl restart nosferatu:gunicorn